sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/perforce.md

 ## Sourcegraph 3.25.1+ configuration instructions

 Adding Perforce depots through the UI is an experimental feature in Sourcegraph 3.25.1.
-To access this functionality, a site admin must enable the experimental feature in the [site configuration](../config/site_config.md):
+To access this functionality, a site admin must enable the experimental feature in the [site configuration](../config/site_config.md), this change requires a restart to take effect:

 ```json
 {